AEFeinstein/Super-2024-Swadge-FW/main/modes/games/campIdle/Docs/docs.md

 #### Fighting

-Monsters come from the left side of the screen.
-The player is on the right side fo the screen.
+Monsters come from the right side of the screen.
+The player is on the left side fo the screen.
 There's only so much visible depending on the amount of light.
-Player must use their items while waiting out hte timer.
+Battles are resolved automatically.

 The UI must display the following items:
 - HP/MAX HP